 The Company makes available through its Internet website, free of charge, its Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K, and amendments to such reports and other filings made by the Company with the SEC, as soon as practicable after the Company electronically files such reports and filings with the SEC.
 The Company's website address is www.powerfleet.com.
 The information contained in the Company's website is not incorporated by reference into this report.

 Overview

-PowerFleet, Inc. (together with its subsidiaries, "PowerFleet," the "Company," "we," "our" or "us") is a global leader and provider of subscription-based wireless Internet-of-Things (IoT) and machine-to-machine (M2M) solutions for securing, controlling, tracking, and managing high-value enterprise assets such as industrial trucks, trailers, containers, cargo, and light vehicles and heavy truck fleets.
+PowerFleet, Inc. (together with its subsidiaries, "PowerFleet," the "Company," "we," "our" or "us") is a global leader of Internet-of-Things ("IoT") solutions providing valuable business intelligence for managing high-value enterprise assets that improve operational efficiencies.